Chapter 3:

 Before his mind caught up, his body moved.

-“Stop!” he shouted, his voice slicing through the chaos.
+“Stop!” he shouted, his voice slicing through the chaos like a knife.

 The red-masked commander froze mid-swing.
-The air seemed to still.
+Air hung still.
+Silence stretched.

 Enshin shook his head, surprised.